ACSA.

 • Explore the challenges they face when trying to achieve their goals

-To organize the interview data, I consolated the info into an affinity map to find emerging trends and pain points of our users .
+To organize the interview data, I consolidated the info into an affinity map to find emerging trends and pain points of our users .

-Tailoring the experience for immigrants with limited English proficiency
+Who are we redesigning for – immigrants with limited English proficiency

 After going over user behaviors during our team meetings and reviewing the user stories from stakeholders, we created a persona to represent our target audience - newcomers with limited English proficiency.
 Since we only have 8 weeks, we decided to focus on Child & Family program – the most popular that users explore.